indibi/demand-forecast/README.md

-# Introduction
+# Data Mining Course Project: NYC Rideshare Demand Forecasting

 # Data
-The data used in this project is the New York City Taxi and Limousine Commission (TLC) Trip Record Data which is available at https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page
+The data used in this project is the New York City Taxi and Limousine Commission (TLC) Trip Record Data which is publicly available at https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page

 # Data Preprocessing
-The data preprocessing steps are outlined in the jupyter notebook `data_preprocessing.ipynb` which can be found in the `notebooks` folder.
+The data preprocessing steps are outlined in the jupyter notebooks `nyc_rideshare_preprocessing.ipynb` which can be found in the `protoboard` folder.
 The data preprocessing steps include:
-- Loading the data
-- Checking for missing values
-- Removing duplicates
 - Filtering the data
 - Feature engineering
 - Exploratory data analysis

+The final developed data loaders can be found in `src.utils` folder with names `nyc_trip_loader.py` and `nyc_taxi_zones.py` which are responsible for the pre-processing of the datasets.

 # Models
 The models used in this project include: